 Best Buy's new holiday flash sale offers $13 headphones, cheap 4K TVs and more

 Best Buy is offering another chance to grab top tech at bargain prices.
-But act fast -- these deals are only on the table until Sunday.
+But these deals are only on the table this weekend.

 More in www.cnet.com